 There's nothing that drains willpower faster than guilt and shame.
 So don't try to incentivize yourself by beating yourself up over your failures.
 Focus on what you can do instead of what you should not do.
 For example, resolve to eat more healthy meals instead of restricting desserts.
 McGonigal says if you berate yourself, you could trigger the "what-the-hell" effect, which basically derails you from your goal after a mistake and makes you more susceptible to temptation.

-Make it inconvenient to give into your temptation.
+Make it inconvenient to give in to your temptation.
 It won't stop you, but it will make it harder to go against your goals.
-For example, schedule a session with a personal trainer, or bring a set amount of cash with you when you're on a budget, and leave your credit cards at home.
+For example, schedule a session with a personal trainer or bring a set amount of cash with you when you're on a budget and leave your credit cards at home.

 7. Associate with your future self

 We often put off tasks we don't want to do and tell ourselves that we'll get it done later.
-However, "later" seems to get postponed, to the point where it sometimes doesn't happen.
+However, "later" seems to get postponed to the point where it sometimes doesn't happen.
 This may happen because you are disconnected with your future self.
-"Brain-imaging studies show that we even use different regions of the brain to think about our present selves and our future selves," writes the author.
+"Brain-imaging studies show that we even use different regions of the brain to think about our present selves and our future selves," wrote the author.
 The brain has a habit of treating your future self like a stranger, which can affect your current efforts to reach long-term goals.

 Think about it this way: you seem to assume that your future self will get everything done and is a superhuman who can do it all.
 You may be indulging in treats now, but you're letting your future self suffer the consequences.
 Don't treat your future self poorly; work to associate your current state to your future self.
 McGonigal says if you visualize your future, your brain will start to think more rationally about your current choices.
 Imagine yourself working out if your aim is to get fit.
 Another strategy that works is to write a letter or an email to your future self.
 Write about your hopes for the future, what you think you will be like, and what your future self will say about your current choices.